helmetjs/helmet/README.md

 **Trying to prevent:** Users caching your old, buggy resources.
 It's possible that you've got bugs in an old HTML or JavaScript file, and with a cache, some users will be stuck with those old versions.

 **How to use Helmet to mitigate this:** Use Helmet to disable this kind of caching.
-This sets the `Cache-Control` HTTP header to `no-store, no-cache`, which tells browsers not to cache anything.
+This sets a number of HTTP headers that stop caching.

 ```javascript
 app.use(helmet.nocache());
 ```

+This will set `Cache-Control` and `Pragma` headers to stop caching.
+It will also set an `Expires` header of 0, effectively saying "this has already expired."

 **Limitations:** Caching has some real benefits, and you lose them here.
 This doesn't interfere with [ETag](https://en.wikipedia.org/wiki/HTTP_ETag) support, but browsers won't cache resources with this enabled.
 It's also possible that you'll introduce *new* bugs and you'll wish people had old resources cached, but that's less likely.